The Terroir of Friuli-Venezia Giulia

 Friuli-Venezia Guilia rests in the northestern corner of Italy.
 It shares its border with the Adriatic Sea, Slovenia, Austria, and Veneto.

-The provinces of the region include Trieste (the region’s capital), Gorizia, Pordenone, and Udine.
-The contrasting sky-high snow-capped mountains, rocky plateaus, and tranquil lagoons fit right in with the complex, diverse culture and history of this intriguing land.
+The provinces of Friuli include Trieste (the region’s capital), Gorizia, Pordenone, and Udine.
+The contrasting sky-high snow-capped mountains, rocky plateaus, and tranquil lagoons fit right in with the complex, diverse culture and history of this intriguing corner of Italy.

 For two thousand years, Friuli-Venezia Giulia has been under the control of the Romans, Goths, Lombards, Huns, Venetians, French, Austrians, Yugoslavs, and the Italians.
 The region's capital, Trieste, was not officially a part of Italy until 1977.